Crown Jewels of the United Kingdom: Robes

 All the robes have priestly connotations and their form has changed little since the Middle Ages.
 A tradition of wearing St Edward's robes came to an end in 1547 after the English Reformation, but was revived in 1603 by James I to emphasise his belief in the divine nature of kingship.
 As well as robes, a monarch also wore cloth-of-gold buskins or sandals, depending on his or her foot size.
 These holy relics were destroyed along with royal crowns and ornaments in the Civil War.
-New robes were made for each monarch starting with Charles II, a practice that ended in 1911, when George V wore the Supertunica (a dalmatic), and the Imperial Mantle (a cope), both fashioned for George IV in 1821.
-They were also worn by his successors George VI and Elizabeth II.
-Together the gold robes weigh approximately 10 kg.
-A new stole was made in 1953 for Elizabeth II by the Worshipful Company of Girdlers.
-It is adorned with floral emblems of Australia, Canada, Ceylon, India, New Zealand, and the four countries of the United Kingdom – members of the Commonwealth, which was headed by the Queen.
+New robes were made for each monarch starting with Charles II, a practice that ended in 1911, when George V reused the 1902 Supertunica (a dalmatic), and the Imperial Mantle (a cope), fashioned for George IV in 1821.
+They were also worn by his successors George VI, Elizabeth II and Charles III.
+Together, the gold robes weigh approximately 10 kg.
+A new Stole Royal was made in 2023 for Charles III by the Royal School of Needlework, taking inspiration from the 1953 stole of his predecessor, Elizabeth II.
+It is adorned with emblems of the four countries of the United Kingdom, a dove representing the Holy Spirit, a Tudor-style crown, and a pattern based on the Cosmati Pavement in Westminster Abbey.

 Spurs

 Prick spurs remade for Charles II are presented to the monarch.
 They are made of solid gold, richly embossed with floral patterns and scrolls, and have crimson velvet straps embroidered in gold.
 Both necks terminate in a Tudor rose with a spike at its centre.
 Also known as St George's Spurs, they are emblems of knighthood and chivalry, and denote the sovereign's role as head of the armed forces.
 Gold spurs are first known to have been used in 1189 at the coronation of Richard I, though it is likely they were introduced for Henry the Young King in 1170, and this element of the service was probably inspired by the initiation ceremony of knights.
 A pair of mid 14th-century spurs were added to St Edward's regalia at the Abbey in 1399 and used at all coronations until their destruction in 1649.
-Historically, spurs were fastened to a monarch's feet, but since the Restoration they are simply brushed against the heels of kings or shown to queens.
+Historically, spurs were fastened to a monarch's feet, but since the Restoration they are simply presented to the monarch.